Osteogenesis Imperfecta

 R M.A.
 ANSARY/SCIENCE PHOTO LIBRARY

-Type IV is intermediate in severity.
+Type IV (moderate) is intermediate/moderate in severity.
 Survival rate is high.
 This type is variable and deforming.
 Bones fracture easily in childhood before adolescence.
 Sclera are typically normal in color.
 Height is moderate-short stature.
 Accurate diagnosis is important because these patients may benefit from treatment.

 Diagnosis of Osteogenesis Imperfecta